kabirfaisal1/FiveDayWeather/README.md

 # Folder structure
 1. root will have 'index.html' file which will be the main application
-2. cssStyle will have 'style.css' file which will controll style and layout web pages
+2. cssStyle will have 'style.css' file which will controls style and layout web pages
-3. jsScript will have 'script.js' file which will controll user interaction and validate the workflow of the application
+3. jsScript will have 'script.js' file which will controls user interaction and validate the workflow of the application

 # How to Open the app-